-Oxford College offers three programs for qualified students.
-1) A program of Basic Liberal Arts for superior students at the end of the sophomore high school year.
-2) A program of Early Admissions for accelerated students at the end of the junior year who have a minimum of fourteen academic units.
-3) A Regular Program for qualified high school graduates offering the freshman and sophomore years of college work in any program provided by Emory University.
-All courses are taught by the one college faculty, and students showing superior achievement are enrolled according to their abilities and further academic intentions,
+Oxford College offers two programs for qualified students.
+1) A program of Early Admissions for accelerated students at the end of the junior year who have a minimum of fourteen academic units.
+2) A Regular Program for qualified high school graduates.
+It offers the freshman and sophomore years of college work in any program provided by Emory University.